Vivian-Xie/sonifying-movement/README.md

 # Server
-This project needs to be run on several computers and a [server](https://github.com/Vivian-Xie/sonfying-movement/blob/main/server.py) is needed to transmit information among computers.
+This project needs to be run on several windows and a [server](https://github.com/Vivian-Xie/sonfying-movement/blob/main/server.py) is needed to transmit information among computers.
 The server sends emotion and rhythm every 3.75 seconds to the end of music generation.